SwedbankPay/developer.swedbankpay.com/_includes/intent.md

 * **`Authorization` (two-phase)**: If you want the credit card to reserve the amount, you will have to specify that the intent of the purchase is Authorization.
 The amount will be reserved but not charged.
-You will later (i.e. when you are ready to ship the purchased products) have to make a [Capture][capture] or [Cancel][cancel] request.
+You will (i.e. when you are ready to ship the purchased products) have to make a [capture][capture] or [cancel][cancel] request later on to fulfill the transaction.
 * **`AutoCapture` (one-phase)**:  If you want the credit card to be charged right away, you will have to specify that the intent of the purchase is `AutoCapture`.
-The credit card will be charged automatically after authorization and you don't need to do any more financial operations to this purchase.
+The credit card will be charged automatically after authorization and you don't need to do any more financial operations to fulfill the transaction.

+[capture]: /payments/card/after-payment/#capture
+[cancel]: /payments/card/after-payment/#cancellations